Cafeteria Catholicism: Use of the term

-Surveys on dissenting Catholic laity
+Surveys on dissenting Catholic laity worldwide

 In 2014, the U.S. Spanish-language network Univision commissioned a World Values Survey of 12,038 self-identified Catholics in 12 countries with substantial Catholic populations across the world, representing 61% of the world’s Catholic population and covering nine languages spread across five continents.
 It found that majorities of Catholics globally and in most regions disagree with Church teachings on divorce, abortion, and contraception, with greater intra- and inter-national division on gay marriage and the ordination of women and divorced men.
 Favourable views about the Pope (Francis) did not influence Catholics who disagree with at least some of the church's teachings.
 Overall, a higher proportion of Third World Roman Catholics (notably Africa and the Philippines) accept the official doctrines on these subjects, while those in Western countries tend to disagree with many of them.
+In the United States and Spain, the majority of Catholics support gay marriage, followed by France at 43% support.

 The founder of World Values Survey, Ronald Inglehart said:

-Francis has requested that parishes provide answers to an official questionnaire regarding the current opinions among the laity.
-He has also continued to assert present Catholic doctrine in less dramatic tone than his more direct predecessors who maintained that the Catholic Church is not a democracy of popular opinion.
+Francis requested that parishes provide answers to an official questionnaire regarding the current opinions among the laity.
+He also continued to assert present Catholic doctrine in less dramatic tone than his more direct predecessors who maintained that the Catholic Church is not a democracy of popular opinion.

 Francis launched his own survey of Catholic opinion in November 2013.
 Religion sociologist Linda Woodhead of Lancaster University writes, "it’s not a survey in any sense that a social scientist would recognize."
 Woodhead feels many ordinary Catholics will have difficulty understanding theological jargon there.
-Still Woodhead suspects the survey may be influential.
+Nevertheless, Woodhead suspects the survey may be influential.

+United States

+In 2001, Gertrude Himmelfarb reported that:“Cafeteria Catholics,” as they are derogatorily called, observe only those teachings of the church that they find congenial.
+Four–fifths of all Catholics believe that birth control is "entirely up to the individual,' and two–thirds that "one can be a good Catholic without going to Mass."
+Among those who call themselves "Modernists," little more than a third are opposed to abortion.